Ira H. Evans

 Advance Notice Required: Not able to commit very far in advance.

-Distance willing to travel: 70 miles
+Distance willing to travel: Limited travel, no night driving

 Fee required: No fee required.
 Any honorarium will go to the Joe Hill Patriots fund.